HorizonRDK/tros_en/docs/boxs/function/mono2d_body_detection.md

 ## Introduction

 The human detection and tracking algorithm example subscribes to images and utilizes BPU for inference.
 It publishes messages containing detection results for human bodies, heads, faces, hand boxes, and body keypoints, and achieves tracking of detection boxes through the multi-target tracking (MOT).
-The X86 does not currently support multi-target tracking and web-based display.

 The supported detection categories and their corresponding data types in the algorithm are as follows: